 Memorable Manitobans: Alexander Shirriff Morrison (1880-1955)

 On 17 June 1908, he married Bessie Adeline Davis (1881-1971) of Emerson, with whom he had a son, John Edward Morrison.
 He founded the Blackstone Club and was one of the founders of the River Heights Community Club.
-He served as a President of the Manitoba Historical Society from 1935 to 1938.
+He served as a President of the Manitoba Historical Society (1935-1938).

 His articles for the Manitoba Historical Society: